Cameroon v Ethiopia

 Post update

 Corner, Cameroon.
-Conceded by Aschalew Tamene.
+Conceded by Teklemariam Shanko.

 Post update